An Invitation to Hypercomplex Phase Retrieval: Theory and Applications: Emerging HPR Applications

-Recovering phase information of the light has a plethora of applications including object detection, microscopy, and X-ray crystallography.
+\begin{strip} \end{strip} X-ray crystallography.
 In diffractive optical imaging (DOI), the sensing process is modeled according to the propagation zone \cite{pinilla2023unfolding}.
 For instance, far-zone DOI comprises a DOE that modulates the input wavefront, and propagation is modeled by the Fourier transform of the coded wavefront (see Fourier QPR box, Figure \ref{fig:qfpr}a).
 While we illustrate only the far-zone case here, other zones (mid- and near-) are addressed similarly using a suitable sensing matrix.

 Consider a two-dimensional (2-D) DOE $\mathbf{T}^k \in \mathbb{C}^{N\times N}$, where $k$ is the snapshot index $k=1,\dots,L$.
 Every entry of the DOE is usually a random variable on the set of possible coding elements $\mathcal{D}=\{c_1,\dots,c_d\}$ with probability $\frac{1}{d}$ for each variable and $d$ denotes the number of possible coding elements.
 In conventional complex-valued PR \cite{candes2015phase_2}, the set of coding variables are $\mathcal{D} = \{1,-1,-\mathrm{i},\mathrm{i}\}$.
 There are several recent works on the uniqueness guarantees of PR obtained by properly designing the DOE \cite{pinilla2023unfolding}.
 The sensing matrix here is $\mathbf{A} = \left[(\mathbf{D}^1)^H \mathbf{F}^H,\dots,(\mathbf{D}^L)^H \mathbf{F}^H\right]^H$, where $\mathbf{D}^k \in \mathbb{C}^{n\times n}$ is a diagonal matrix with the vectorized DOE $\mathbf{T}^k$ and $\mathbf{F}\in\mathbb{C}^{n\times n}$ is a 2-D DFT matrix.